secretstartups/handbook/quality/issue-triage/index.html.md

 In order to define an issue as related to limits add the label `~"availability::limit:`.

-Priority should be assessed using the following table:
+Severity should be assessed using the following table:

 | Severity | Availability impact |
 |-|-|